NeilLin1117/Anomaly-Detecting-Framework-Base-on-Deep-Spatial-Temporal-Graph-Model/README.md

 ## Quickstart
 ### GNN_reg<span></span>.py
-* Training method is many to one (model seperated).
+* Training method is many to one (model separated).

 Usage:
 ```